How Social Isolation Affects the Mind and Body – Updated 1-14-21

 It is quite common to experience social isolation as we get older.
 If we include the current environment with COVID-19, then we can raise those numbers significantly.
 On the CDC website, they still recommend that individuals over the age of 60 should still avoid crowds of people.
 No one is stepping forward to offer to bring seniors their groceries.
 Why is that?
 Fifty percent of the world’s money is in the hands of 9 people.
 Not one of those 9 people offered to simply deliver groceries to those at the age of highest risk.
 Someone should step forward and be a hero before it’s too late.
 It is highly recommended that the elderly stay in their homes as much as possible to avoid contact with others.

-And in 2020, many families are living farther from each other than they ever have in history.
+And in 2021, many families are living farther from each other than they ever have in history.
 Either from job transitions or promotions, adult children may be physically distant from their parents as well.
-Travel Bans are still in effect with regards to any air travel which may be considered non-essential.
+Many travel bans are still in effect with regards to any air travel which may be considered non-essential.
 As a result, families are lacking the personal connection that was previously considered in a given circumstance.

 Social Isolation Depression: Loneliness and the Human Psyche